 Games that go for a... bloody experience may cause 'buckets of blood coming out of people's heads.' from headshots, or might outright have the human skull be Made of Explodium.
 Otherwise, they'll probably have Pretty Little Headshots.

 The trope name comes from a line spoken by "pro gamer" FPS_Doug on the Pure Pwnageweb TV series.

-  There is also a common technique known as the Mozambique Drill (also occasionally called the Failure Drill, compare this to the Double Tap), wherein two shots are quickly placed at center of mass, followed by (if the target still seems to be a threat) a third, more carefully aimed shot to the head (This is Michael Mann's trademark execution technique in almost all of his movies, from HEAT to Public Enemies).
-However, this is mostly employed in combat pistol shooting, and requires a semi-automatic weapon, which military sniper rifles generally aren't.
+There is also a common technique with semi-automatic firearms known as the Mozambique Drill (also occasionally called the Failure Drill, compare this to the Double Tap), wherein two shots are quickly placed at center of mass, followed by (if the target still seems to be a threat) a third, more carefully aimed shot to the head (this is Michael Mann's trademark execution technique in almost all of his movies, from HEAT to Public Enemies).
+However, this is mostly employed in combat pistol shooting, and military sniper rifles generally aren't semi-automatic.

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.